go-vikunja/vikunja/docs/config.md

   JWTSecret: "cei6gaezoosah2bao3ieZohkae5aicah"
   # The interface on which to run the webserver
   interface: ":3456"
+  # The URL of the frontend, used to send password reset emails.
+  frontendurl: ""

 database:
   # Database type to use.
 Supported types are mysql and sqlite.